laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > $$ s = ({k \over C})^{1/3} * &theta; $$

 Here, as k can slightly change from cycle to cycle, this calculation should be performed at least once for each cycle.
-As &theta; isn't dependent on stroke state, it can easily be recalculated throughout the stroke, providing the user with direct feedback of his stroke.
-It should be noted that this formula is also robust against missed strokes: a missed drive or recovery phase will lump two strokes together, but as the angular displacement &theta; is stroke independent, it will not be affected by it.
-Although undesired behaviour in itself, it will isolate linear distance calculations from the stroke detection in practice.
+As &theta; isn't dependent on stroke state and changes constantly, it could be recalculated continously throughout the stroke, providing the user with direct feedback of his stroke.
+It should be noted that this formula is also robust against missed strokes: a missed drive or recovery phase will lump two strokes together, but as the angular displacement &theta; is stroke independent, it will not be affected by it at all.
+Although undesired behaviour in itself, it will isolate linear distance calculations from errors in the stroke detection in practice.

-@@@@@@@@

 ### Handle Force